asish012/csslp_preparation/Question Review/Remarks.md

 ### NIACAP
 Four minimum participants (roles) are required to perform a NIACAP security assessment.
+- IS program manager
+- Designated Approving Authority (DAA)
+- Certification agent (certifier)
+- User representative

-- **IS program manager**: is the primary authorization advocate, who is responsible for the Information Systems (IS) throughout the life cycle of the system development.
+-- **IS program manager**: is the primary authorization advocate, who is responsible for the Information Systems (IS) throughout the life cycle of the system development.
-- **Designated Approving Authority (DAA)**: is the official with the authority to formally assume responsibility for operating a system at an acceptable level of risk.
+-- **Designated Approving Authority (DAA)**: is the official with the authority to formally assume responsibility for operating a system at an acceptable level of risk.
-- **Certification agent (certifier)**: provides the technical expertise to conduct the certification throughout the system life cycle.
+-- **Certification agent (certifier)**: provides the technical expertise to conduct the certification throughout the system life cycle.
-- **User representative**: focuses on system availability, access, integrity, functionality, performance, and confidentiality in a Certification and Accreditation (C&A) process.
+-- **User representative**: focuses on system availability, access, integrity, functionality, performance, and confidentiality in a Certification and Accreditation (C&A) process.

 ### DIACAP
 Key participants
 - Information Assurance Manager (IAM)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg5MzIyNzYsMzgzMjE3Mjg4LDg3NzcxND
-A3OCwtMTE1NzA1MzM3OSw3NzQ0MDY3MjIsLTIwNjQxNDc4NDYs
-NzI0ODc0MjEsMTMyMDI4MjgxMywxNDM3NTU5NTE0LC04ODY3NT
-gzOTMsMTU4ODQ1ODM3OCwtMzQ5ODE4NDM3LDM5MDk4MTYxNV19
+eyJoaXN0b3J5IjpbMTAwMTI5Mjk0NiwzODMyMTcyODgsODc3Nz
+E0MDc4LC0xMTU3MDUzMzc5LDc3NDQwNjcyMiwtMjA2NDE0Nzg0
+Niw3MjQ4NzQyMSwxMzIwMjgyODEzLDE0Mzc1NTk1MTQsLTg4Nj
+c1ODM5MywxNTg4NDU4Mzc4LC0zNDk4MTg0MzcsMzkwOTgxNjE1
+XX0=
 -->